 Betting Odds Supplied by Star Sports

-28-year-old ‘White Rhino’ has also got a loss on his record to Luis Ortiz.
-Another shared opponent is the aforementioned David Price, who brutally beat up Allen forcing him to retire in round 10 of their WBA Continental championship contest.
+28-year-old ‘White Rhino’ was brutally beaten up by David Price, forcing him to retire in round 10 of their WBA Continental championship contest.

 Allen KO’s Dorian Darch in three rounds in his comeback fight in February to regain his confidence.
 He has further grown in self-belief since sparring with the headliner Oleksandr Usyk in Kiev recently, stating that the Ukrainian has “taken me to another level.”